makerdao/mips/MIP84/MIP84.md

 # MIP84c13: Long-term replacement of the Protocol-Owned Vault Emulation

-The POVE is not meant to be a permanent feature of the Endgame, rather it is a short-term solution that allows Maker to quickly begin accumulating staked ETH, which enables it to be done at a slower rate, reducing risks.
+The POVE is not meant to be a permanent feature of the Endgame, rather it is a short-term solution that allows Maker to quickly begin accumulating staked ETH, at a steady rate, reducing risks.

 The POVE must eventually be replaced by a fully smart contract based, automated, Protocol-Owned Vault.
 The Endgame Plan Launch MIPs must contain an Endgame Product MIP for the Protocol-Owned Vault that will eventually replace the POVE.